valkey-io/valkey-doc/topics/atomic-slot-migration.md

 description: Overview of atomic slot migration
 ---

-You can use a process known as slot migration to scale Valkey clusters in or out.
+In [Valkey Cluster](./cluster-spec.md), you can use a process known as slot migration to scale Valkey clusters in or out.
 During slot migration, one or more of the 16384 hash slots are moved from a source node to a target node.
-Valkey 9.0 introduces a new option for migrating hash slots known as Atomic Slot Migration.
+Valkey 9.0 introduces a new option for migrating hash slots known as atomic slot migration.

-## Performing an Atomic Slot Migration using `CLUSTER MIGRATESLOTS`
+## Performing an atomic slot migration using `CLUSTER MIGRATESLOTS`

 Valkey 9.0 does not get rid of the existing slot migration option, but it does introduce atomic slot migration as a second option.
 To perform an atomic slot